Mark McMorris and Max Parrot: Best of frenemies

 "I feel like I'm mentally past it and very close to being physically past it."

-Both snowboarders competed in slopestyle at the Sochi 2104 Olympics, with McMorris winning bronze and Parrot placing fifth.
-Since those Games, the duo have been mainstays on X Games and World Cup podiums in both events, with Parrot taking things to new heights by landing the first-ever quad underflip to secure X Games gold in Aspen in January.
+Both snowboarders competed in slopestyle at the Sochi 2014 Olympics, with McMorris winning bronze and Parrot placing fifth.
+Since those Games, the duo have been mainstays on X Games and World Cup podiums in both events, with Parrot taking things to new heights by landing the first-ever quad underflip to secure X Games gold in 2017.
+This year, Parrot won big air gold in Aspen for the third consecutive year.

 "A quad is a very good trick.
 When you do it you have a lot of chances to win, that's for sure.
 But the problem is we don't have a big jump to do quads at every contest," Parrot says, adding that the jump in Aspen is the only one big enough for it at the moment.